ShazimC/CS112-Data-Structures-Rutgers/README.md

 # CS112-Data-Structures-Coursework--Rutgers
-This repository has all my coursework from my Data Structures class that I took in summer 2018.
+This repository has all my major programming assignments from my Data Structures class that I took in summer 2018.